 We are a collective of farmers and food-makers in South Wales, passionate about delivering high quality and regenerative local produce.
 We have come up with an efficient way to get local and high-welfare food to the community without large overheads, shop rents and a fleet of vans.
 By delivering to collection points in your community, we can make sure you have the freshest local produce straight from Farm to Fork.

 Why collection Points?
-Why not deliver to my door?

 By partnering with established businesses such as eateries, cafes and community centres we are able to create a unique business model where we can deliver and distribute your order into your town or village at a specific day and time window each week.
 We believe this is a revolutionary step for the food industry, so many other industries have utilised technologies to improve existing services and this is our way of moving the food industry forward, skipping the supermarket and getting local produce back into local communities.

 As of Sept 2021, we are now have a select amount of delivery slots for those who cant make the collections.

 We set up our first hub two years ago as a Food Assembly, within weeks something quite special happened.
 People would come to the collection to pick up their produce and stay, chat about where the produce came from and about how it was made, customers would swap recipes, cooking tips and stay for a coffee, a pint.
 There was a demand for local produce, but people also really wanted that connection to food, a connection much lost in the cold sterile aisles of supermarkets.
 This connection to our food would have been the life blood of Produce Markets around the country many years ago.
 We thrive off this connection and occasionally we like to go a step further, we have organised and run mini food festivals, film nights and supper clubs with our venue partners.
 This joint exposure is great way for us to spread our message and offers our partner venues an extra opportunity to spread theirs.